A Variational Approach to Local Asymptotic and Exponential Stabilization of Nonlinear Systems: Exponential Stabilizability of Control Systems via Composition Operators

 is satisfied.
 Then system \eqref{sys} is locally exponentially stabilizable by means of continuous stationary feedback laws.

-Furthermore, the linear openness of $f$ around the origin is necessary for such a local exponential stabilization without any additional assumptions on the system data if continuously differentiable stationary feedback laws are used instead. \end{thrm}
+Furthermore, the linear openness of $f$ around the origin is necessary for such a local exponential stabilization without any additional assumptions on the system data if continuously differentiable stationary feedback laws are used instead. \end{thm}

 The message of Theorem~\ref{GJKM 3.2} can be summarized in the following way: for a vector field $f$ of class $C^1$ in a neighborhood $\mcal{U} \times \mcal{V}$ of $(0,0)\in\R^n\times\R^n$, a certain openness property with respect to the {\it real spectrum} of $A_f$ given by \eqref{spect} determines the local exponential stabilizability of \eqref{sys} when {\it $C^1$ stationary feedback laws} are required.
 The necessity given parallels the known condition of Zabczyk \cite{zab} that \eqref{sys} is locally exponentially stabilizable by $C^1$ feedback laws if and only if its linearization is locally exponentially stabilizable.
 The sufficiency of this condition parallels the well-known Hautus lemma.
 Having this in mind, let us proceed to establish a method by which linear openness may be further applied to the problem of stabilizability.
 To accomplish this, we develop a novel {\it composition operator approach} that allows us to obtain a partial characterization of exponential stabilizability by means of continuous stationary feedback laws for systems \eqref{sys} which are either linearly open at an equilibrium point or are linearly open and satisfy a diffeo-geometric transversality condition near an equilibrium point.
 While these results are certainly implied by Zabczyk's necessary and sufficient condition for exponential stabilizability by stationary $C^1$ feedback laws, they are instrumental in proving the final results concerning stabilizability by merely continuous feedback laws.
+To begin with, let us recall some facts on {\it composition operators} of the type